swiftly-solution/documentation/src/docs/scripting/events/gameevents/oninspectweapon.md

 ---

 # OnInspectWeapon
-This event is triggered when inspect_weapon is triggered
+This event is triggered when inspect_weapon is triggered.
 ::: tabs
 @tab Lua
 ```lua